duanemcguire/cw-wa7pge-com/README.md

 [d.rymcg.tech](https://github.com/EnigmaCurry/d.rymcg.tech#readme).
 Before proceeding, you must first clone and setup `d.rymcg.tech` on your workstation.
-Then you can use the following command to instantiate a new project from a template:
+Then you can use the following command to instantiate a new project from any supported template (including this one):

 ```
 d.rymcg.tech create myapp
 ```

-This will create a new project in a new directory called `myapp`.
+Choose the `Python Flask` template from the menu it presents to you, and this repository will be cloned as a new project directory, called `myapp`.

-This project is an example of a so-called ["external"](https://github.com/enigmacurry/d.rymcg.tech#integrating-external-projects) project to `d.rymcg.tech`, as it does not live in the same source tree as `d.rymcg.tech`, but makes a link to inherit its Makefiles and to gain its superpowers.
+This project is an example of a so-called ["external"](https://github.com/enigmacurry/d.rymcg.tech#integrating-external-projects) project to `d.rymcg.tech`, as it does not live in the same source tree as `d.rymcg.tech`, but it makes a link to inherit its Makefiles and to gain its superpowers.

 ## Example blueprints